US aircraft shoots down new airborne object over Canada

 "Canadian forces will now recover and analyse the wreckage of the object," he wrote on Twitter.

 He thanked the North American Aerospace Defense Command (NORAD) which earlier said it had been monitoring "a high-altitude airborne object" over northern Canada.

-NORAD earlier told CNN it cannot discuss specifics related to these activities but confirmed military aircraft have been deployed.
+NORAD carries out air defence for the US and Canada.

 It is not clear what the object is.

-The object's appearance over North America comes only days after a suspected Chinese spy balloon was shot down after violating American and Canadian airspace.
+But, its appearance over North America comes only days after a suspected Chinese spy balloon was shot down after violating American and Canadian airspace.

-On Friday another object was shot down over Alaska at the orders of US President Joe Biden.
+On Friday another object was shot down over Alaska at the orders of US President Biden.

-In a short statement, the military said US troops, including from the Alaska National Guard, were still conducting search and recovery activities on sea ice for that object.
+In a short statement, the military said US troops, including from the Alaska National Guard, were still conducting search and recovery activities on sea ice for Friday's object.

+It said it had no further details about the object's capabilities, purpose or origin but confirmed the FBI is helping with the recovery near the Alaskan town of Deadhorse.

-"Arctic weather conditions, including wind chill, snow, and limited daylight, are a factor in this operation, and personnel will adjust recovery operations to maintain safety," the military said.
+"Arctic weather conditions, including wind chill, snow, and limited daylight, are a factor in this operation, and personnel will adjust recovery operations to maintain safety," it added - and the rescue operation will continue as weather permits.